ehmiiz/hugofancyblog/content/cv/index.md

 * Identity and Access management Engineer
 * Security Operator

-Above are some of the titles I feel comfortable calling myself, allthough I've been working with identity and access management & IT automation for most of my career, I always view security as first priority in everything I do.
+Above are some of the titles I feel comfortable calling myself, although I've been working with identity and access management & IT automation for most of my career, I always view security as a priority in everything I do.

 ## Skills 🤹🏽

-This is a list of skills that I posses besides general deep IT knowledge and understanding.
+This is a list of skills that I possess besides general deep IT knowledge and understanding.
 The list is in order high knowledge to medium knowledge

 * PowerShell
-* ActiveDirectory On-Premis, AD DS, AD CS, AD FS
+* Active Directory On-Premis, AD DS, AD CS, AD FS
 * Azure ActiveDirectory, Automation, Functions
+* AD Connect, Conditional Access, Log Analytics
 * APIs & Webhooks
 * DHCP & DNS
 * SSO, SAML / OAuth Authentication